A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Theory

 In practice, the residence-time identity is applied to biased MD trajectories only after the ABF bias has converged sufficiently that the effective drift along the CV is negligible over the interval considered.
 The procedure used to estimate $\widehat{\tau}_{r,i}$ from sampled trajectories is described in the Computational Details section.

 The resulting estimator rests on three central approximations.
 First, the diffusivity is treated as locally constant within each interval.
 Second, the effective drift is assumed to be negligible within the analyzed region, so that the reduced dynamics are well approximated by Eq.~\eqref{eq:rta_flat_diffusion}.
 Third, the projected dynamics are assumed to be sufficiently close to Markovian on the spatial and temporal scales probed by the residence-time analysis.
-The quality of these approximations is assessed below through comparison to independent bulk diffusivities and, more stringently, through propagator-level validation in heterogeneous membrane systems.
+Accordingly, the quantity $\widehat{D}_i$ should be interpreted as an effective first-passage diffusivity associated with the chosen residence interval rather than as a unique local transport coefficient.
+The quality of these approximations is assessed below through comparison to independent bulk diffusivities and, more rigorously, through propagator-level validation in heterogeneous membrane systems.
+Additional local MSD and survival-probability analyses are provided in Section~S5.1, where this interpretation is further examined.